Search results for:

 This guide is intended for Hostwinds Cloud VPS and Dedicated Server clients who have the ability to secure Memcache and prevent Memcached amplification attempts from their server.
 We highly suggest this to prevent any outbound bandwidth usage from your server.
-In order to continue with this guide, you will want to be logged in as the root user to your server.
+To continue with this guide, you will want to be logged in as your server's root user.

-Step One: You can run the following command to see the status of Memcached service.
+Step One: You can run the following command to see the status of the Memcached service.

 sudo systemctl status memcached

-Step One: Adjust the service parameters using your favoriate text editor in your
+Step One: Adjust the service parameters using your favorite text editor in your /etc/sysconfig/Memcached file.
+Example:

 sudo nano /etc/sysconfig/memcached